-Statutes of Limitations for Personal Injury Claims in Illinois
+Statutes of Limitations in Illinois for Personal Injury Claims

 In Illinois, statutes of limitations set a time limit on how long after being injured a person can file a lawsuit.
 If a lawsuit is filed after the statute of limitations has run—that is, after the time limit expires—then the defendant can ask the court to dismiss the lawsuit as untimely.
 Different statutes of limitations apply to different kinds of injuries.
 In general, a person has two years after being injured to file a lawsuit for his or her personal-injury claim.
 Some legal doctrines serve to extend the time limit imposed by a statute of limitations, but they should not be relied on.
-This post discusses the statutes of limitations that apply to personal-injury claims in Illinois, as well as some of the doctrines that can extend the applicable statute of limitations.
+This post discusses the statutes of limitations in Illinois that apply to personal-injury claims, as well as some of the doctrines that can extend the applicable statute of limitations.

 Illinois Statutes of Limitations for Personal Injury